 - No Central Registry Many Web3 participants remain anonymous, with no personally identifiable information (PII) tied to their transactions.
-Email or mailing addresses are often unavailable, making traditional notice impractical. - Wallet Visibility In crypto cases, transactions occur on public blockchains, so all affected wallet addresses are publicly recorded.
+Email or mailing addresses are often unavailable, making traditional notice impractical. - Wallet Visibility In crypto cases, the one consistent data point is that transactions occur on public blockchains so all affected wallet addresses are publicly recorded on the blockchain.
 This enables precise targeting but requires blockchain-native delivery methods. - Global and Decentralized Crypto users span multiple jurisdictions, making traditional legal notice methods impractical.

-When available, Simpluris prioritizes direct mail and email notices; however, in many crypto cases, that is not an option.
+When available, we still prioritize mail or email first, but in many crypto cases, that's not an option.